pinpt/changelog/README.md

 ## License

-Distributed under the MIT License.
+Copyright &copy; 2021 by Pinpoint Software, Inc. Distributed under the MIT License.
 See `LICENSE` for more information.

 <!-- CONTACT -->